killermann/facilitator-cards/content/cards/urgent-vs-important-grid.md

 ---

 Create a grid with four quadrants.
-Label one axis “Important” and the other “Urgent,” such that the top right quadrant is very important and very urgent (and bottom left is not important, not urgent).
-Use sticky notes to place individual to-dos or tasks into the appropriate quadrant.
+Along the top, label the first column "Important" and the second "Not Important."
+Along the left, the first row "Urgent" and the second row "Not Urgent."
+Use sticky notes to place individual tasks or plans into the appropriate quadrant.